Tutoring for Students With Dyslexia, Dysgraphia, Dyscalculia, and Other Learning Disabilities

-Learning Differences Don't Just Magically Disappear!
+Dyslexia and Other Learning Disabilities Don't Just Magically Disappear!

 20 to 30% of the students in every classroom struggle with the process of learning!
+That equates to a multitude of students being left behind, falling through the cracks of the system.

 The Science Behind Our Program: